the-hitesh/HybridHashing-CPP/README.md

-# HybridHashing-CPP
+# Hybrid Hashing in C++

-A novel Hybrid Hashing technique in C++ combining Cuckoo, Hopscotch, and Robin Hood hashing with an overflow stash for high load factors and multithreading support.
+This project implements a hybrid hashing technique combining Cuckoo, Hopscotch, and Robin Hood hashing with an overflow stash.